Tomorrow, President Jokowi to inaugurate Kaliwungu morning market | ExBulletin

 Tomorrow, President Jokowi to inaugurate Kaliwungu morning market

-KALIWUNGU, AYOSEMARANG.COM – President Joko Widodo (Jokowi) is scheduled to inaugurate the Kaliwungu Morning Market on Thursday, May 20, 2021.
-A number of preparations began to be made on Wednesday, May 19, 2021, involving the National Police Indonesian and related services.
+KALIWUNGU, AYOSEMARANG.COM– President Joko Widodo (Jokowi) is scheduled to inaugurate the Kaliwungu Morning Market on Thursday, May 20, 2021.
+A number of preparations began to be made on Wednesday, May 19, 2021, involving the Indonesian National Police and agencies.

 Kendal Regional Secretariat development assistant Tavip Purnomo said the plan was for the president, along with the UPPR minister and other officials, to visit Semarang and Kendal.